 "See you soon.
 I'll come get you at six."

 "Yea—Hey, Liam!"
 She waited for him to stop, which he finally did in the doorway, before continuing.
 "So what do you say?
 Will you help?"

 His shoulders slumped.
 "Yeah, sure.
 I don't really have a choice here do I?"
 He looked over his shoulder.
 "Just one question; how'd you convince your mom?"

 Ronnie grinned.
-"It was actually her idea."
+"Convince her?
+Ha – it was her idea."